scriptingosx/quickpkg/README.md

 However, there are situations where `autopkg` does not work well.
 The most common reason is if the download cannot be automated because the download page is behind a paywall.
 Also `autopkg` requires a recipe for a given piece of software.
 If no recipe exists, `quickpkg` may be a simple alternative.
 (Though if `quickpkg` works, creating an `autopkg` recipe should not be hard.)

+## `quickpkg` vs `munki-pkg`

+`quickpkg` is meant for 'quick' packaging.
+No configuration, no options.
+Download the application from the AppStore or the dmg or zip from the web and go.
+(I started working on it because I could never remember the exact options needed for `pkgbuild`.) [`munki-pkg`](https://github.com/munki/munki-pkg/) is a tool that makes it easier to access the complex options of `pkgbuild` and `packagebuild`, but it still supports complex projects.

+If you prefer a UI rather than a command line tool, then use [Stephan Sudre's Packages](http://s.sudre.free.fr/Software/Packages/about.html).

 ## Warning

 All `quickpkg` does is identify an application bundle and package it in a way that the package will install that application bundle into the `/Applications` folder.
 If the application needs other files (libraries, frameworks, configuration files, license files, preferences etc.) to run and work they are your responsibility.

+Also be sure to understand what you are running `quickpkg` against.
+If you run `quickpkg` on the disk image you get from DropBox or for the Adobe Flash Player, you will get a pkg that installs the DropBox or Flash Player installer in the `/Applications` folder.
+Probably not what you wanted.